jmif/claudectl/README.md

 - **CLI parameter pass-through** — arguments you pass to `claudectl` are forwarded to the `claude` command.
 - **Case-insensitive profiles** — `claudectl work`, `claudectl Work`, and `claudectl WORK` all work the same.
 - **Built-in help** — run `claudectl --help` for usage information and available profiles.
+- **Local CLAUDE.md management** — copy and edit a local CLAUDE.md that all profiles share.
 - **Safe to uninstall**:
   Remove `/usr/local/bin/claudectl` and delete `~/.claudectl/`.
 Your Claude accounts remain unaffected.